 Biking around the monuments at night is a very efficient way to see everything without walking several miles.
 You may choose to do a bike tour through a company such as Bike and Roll.
 You can rent a bike through Capital Bikeshare and guide yourself around the monuments.
 Through Capital Bikeshare, you may pick up a bike with the swipe of your credit card near the Jefferson Memorial, FDR Memorial, or the Lincoln Memorial and return it at any number of locations in the city.

-Many tour companies in Washington D.C. offer tours of the monuments at night, such as Old Town Trolley.
-One benefit of a tour company is that you may find a tour that will also take you to Iwo Jima or other locations throughout the city.
+Several tour companies in Washington D.C. offer tours of the monuments at night.
+One benefit of a tour company is that you will likely get to see other parts of the city as well.

 Word of Caution